smartnic/sigcomm21_artifact/README.md

 > STXH 10 -2 0
 ```

-Here are the comments to help understand programs.
+Here are some comments to help understand programs.

 Note: `call map_lookup_elem` calls funtion `r0 = map_lookup_elem(map, &key)`.
 The first parameter `map` is read from `r1`, the second `&key` is read from `r2`.
 This function reads key from the stack (in this experiment, key size is set as 2 bytes,
 so key = `*(u16 *)r2`), then looks up this key in the map,
-return the value address (i.e., &map[key]) if key in the map,
+return the value address (i.e., &map[key]) if the key is in the map,
-else return NULL (i.e., 0).
+else returns `NULL` (i.e., 0).

-benchmark_before.k2
+benchmark_before.k2:
 ```
 LDXB 0 1 0    // r0 = *(u8 *)(r1 + 0)
 STXB 10 -2 0  // *(u8 *)(r10 - 2) = r0